 Abstract

 Despite the growing number of studies demonstrating the adaptive value of traits, populations are often maladapted.
 It is therefore likely that certain genetic characteristics impede adaptation, whereas other enable it.
 Building off the established quantitative genetics literature, I developed a novel methodology to simulate populations evolving through time under different evolutionary models: a Gaussian regime of allelic effects, representing high mutation rates and low selection strengths, and a House-of-Cards regime, characterized by low mutation rates and high selection strengths.
 I found that Gaussian populations became maladapted with increasing levels of additive variance, whereas House-of-Cards populations were robust to changes in mutational variance.
 I discovered that the reason for this difference in robustness stemmed from how allelic effects were distributed at mutation-drift-selection balance in each model.
+Distributions of allelic effects were unaffected by changes in mutational variance under House-of-Cards models, however the allelic effect distributions underlying Gaussian models were proportional to changes in mutational variance.
+Gaussian models were unable to regulate their allelic effects, meaning high mutational variance was able to shift Gaussian populations away from the phenotypic optimum.
+This was not the case under House-of-Cards models.
 These dynamics lend credence to the evolution of mutation rates and the trade-off between adaptability and adaptedness, forming expectations as to which paradigm is most likely to be favoured in stable or dynamic environments.
 The methodology used here provides a framework for further exploration of quantitative genetics models through a population genetics lens, mediated by computational solutions.

 Introduction